Moving from Dubai to Bolivia

 - Unauthorized chemicals

-- Plants, fruits, vegetables and seeds considered harmful by Ministry of Agriculture
+- Plants, fruits, vegetables, and seeds considered harmful by the Ministry of Agriculture

 - Unauthorized pets and animals